No products in the cart.

 You might like: 12 Types of Healthy Seeds

-Being a rich source of fiber, chia seeds can aid in digestion, and can also improve bowel-related problems like constipation and bowel inflammation.
+One of the major chia seeds benefits is improved digestion.
+Being a rich fiber source, chia seeds can aid in digestion and improve bowel-related problems like constipation and bowel inflammation.
 A 100 grams serving of these tiny black seeds contain about 40 grams of dietary fibers.

 Yes, some foods can provide you energy and also aid in weight loss at the same time.
 Add chia seeds in smoothies, or mix them with nuts or dry fruits to get most of it.
 Chia seeds tend to suppress appetite by keeping you full for longer hours.
 Chia seeds are low in calories and high in good fats that further facilitate in losing weight.
 Also, chia seeds protein content can reduce food intake by controlling appetite.